Education is not a one size fits all system. I believe parents are best equipped in making the best choice for their child’s education needs.

 Arizona needs public pension reform and more transparency in union contracts.
 I will help lead the charge in these areas.

-In the late 1990s, I had the privilege to work for Lt.
-Governor Rick Perry who brought high technology executives together to find out what a more hospitable business environment would look like for the high-tech sector in the State of Texas.
+In the late 1990s, I had the privilege to work for Texas Lt.
+Governor Rick Perry who brought high technology executives together to find out what a more hospitable business environment would look like.
 It turns out strong schools, reducing the regulatory burden and a low tax environment were part of the recipe for encouraging and spurring growth.

 The Founding Fathers never intended freedom of religion to become government opposition to religion.
-The freedom to pray and worship God is an essential part of the moral fiber comprising America.
+I support the ability of all Arizonans to live and work freely according to their deeply held religious beliefs.

 I believe in the right to keep and bear arms.